About the LLQP Exam

 Special Accommodations

-The Insurance Council will review the request, including the supporting documentation and consider providing a reasonable accommodation.
+Requests will be acknowledged as received within 5 business days.
+The Insurance Council will review the request, including the supporting documentation, and consider providing a reasonable accommodation.
 In its review, the Insurance Council may consider factors such as reasonableness, efficiency, and cost.
-Examinees will be advised of the Insurance Council’s decision within 30 calendar days of the request for accommodation once all of the requested documentation has been received.
+The Insurance Council’s will make a reasonable effort to provide a decision within 30 calendar days of the request for accommodation once all of the requested documentation has been received.

 Acceptable forms of Identification